aidanreilly/owncloud_qs/installing/configuring_mariadb.md

 1. Install MariaDB.
 See Prerequisites](../prereqs.md) for complete installation instructions.

-2. Verify that MariaDB is installed.
+2. Verify that MariaDB is installed correctly.
 ```shell
 	systemctl status mariadb
 ```